 Barriers to coding for older adults

 Seniors are still not the largest demographic using technology.
-But, older adults are embracing technology faster than ever.
+But, one myth about older workers is that they are unable to learn tech skills.
+In fact, older adults are embracing technology faster than ever.
 Some groups of older adults report owning and using technologies at a similar rate to adults under the age of 65.

 Obstacles for older adults can include physical challenges, such as declining eyesight.
 Some individuals might face fears or hesitation when using technology and the internet, causing insecurities about adopting digital devices.

 Traits that make an older adult good at learning to code

 Ageism in tech is often a conversation focused on perceptions, rather than the actual abilities of older workers.
 However, data reveals that many older adults have characteristics and experiences that set them up for success when it comes to learning computer coding.